1. Colloquium Subsidy Policy

 The meals of the colloquium speaker is paid for in full and whatever is left is available for the meals of the other attendees.
 If this doesn’t cover the total bill then the rest of the people at the meal divide the residual cost and thus co-pay.
-This is a subsidy program, not a carte blanche; a corollary, based on some history, is that for large parties attendees (other than speaker and host) should expect to incur some amount of co-payment.
+This is a subsidy program, not a carte blanche; a corollary, based on some history, is that for large parties attendees (other than speaker) should expect to incur some amount of co-payment.

 These guidelines apply to the use of Departmental funds and require receipts for reimbursement.
 Where appropriate, hosting faculty members might top up the meal expenses using their research grants or UTFA (Professional Expense Reimbursement Allowance) funds.

 The host submits the completed Expense Report Form with original receipts and names of participants to the Financial Officer for reimbursement.

 In accordance with the University of Toronto Policy for Safety in Field Research, it is the responsibility of departments to inform their faculty, staff and graduate students that they should arrange for health insurance coverage while away from Canada on departmental or observatory business.
 This is necessary even if you have OHIP coverage, since this does not cover all costs of hospitalization or outpatient clinics in foreign countries.
 The University of Toronto does not generally cover the cost of this insurance, and such coverage cannot be paid from NSERC grants.